PrAjWa-L/network-scan/readme.md

 Performing reconnaissance on the local network to discover open ports on connected devices.

 NOTE: Open the tcp flow graph on google or brave browsers.
+I Have redacted MAC address to maintain privacy.

 Tools used:
 - nmap